-- 2. Secluded private open space must: - a. not be located south of the principal living space; - b. have unroofed north facing principal living space windows with a minimum head height of 2m, and: - i. for lots with frontages less than 14m the windows must be setback a minimum of 1.2m and must have a minimum surface area of 3.6m2: or - ii.for lots with frontages greater than / equal to 14m the windows must be setback from the closest boundary a minimum of 1.2m and must have a minimum surface area of 5.5m2 - c. may be roofed, creating alfresco style living, where Standards 1 & 2 are met.
+- 2. Secluded private open space: - a. must not be located south of the principal living space; - b. must have unroofed north facing principal living space windows with a minimum head height of 2m, and: - i. for lots with frontages less than 14m the windows must be setback a minimum of 1.2m and must have a minimum surface area of 3.6m2: or - ii. for lots with frontages greater than / equal to 14m the windows must be setback from the closest boundary a minimum of 1.2m and must have a minimum surface area of 5.5m2.